top of page

 Yoga therapy is holistic and comprehensive.

 Yoga therapy considers every aspect of life rather than considering each body part, system, layer of being, or symptom of the body or life separately.
 One of the marvelous ways that yoga therapy works, according to burgeoning research, is by toning and providing practices and skills for regulating the nervous system, which impacts every other system and function of the body.
-If you are interested in digging into the research, be sure to visit the research page on this site, we are slowly cultivating relevant articles.

 According to the International Association for Yoga Therapists (IAYT), yoga therapy has been shown to help with: